 In addition to scheduling and monitoring each team of specialized trade contractors, many builders provide homebuyers with one or more interim inspection during the building process.

-One of the most important tools you’ll see on a final walkthrough is a roll of blue painter’s tape.
+One of the most important tools you’ll see on a final walk-through is a roll of blue painter’s tape.
 As you walk each room, you and your builder will look carefully for items that need attention — a bit of wood trim not painted, a missing cover on an electrical outlet, a crack in a tile.
-Typically, you and your builder will mark any items that need attention with painter’s tape.
-This creates the “punch-list” of items that your builder will correct.

 Establish Timeline for Additional Work

-Pulte Homes, which delivered 18,000 houses last year, does three walkthroughs, once before the drywall goes up, followed by a quality check by various inspectors, and a “final tour” prior to closing with customers, according to spokesperson Valerie Delenga.
+Pulte Homes, which delivered 18,000 houses in the year 2019, does three walk-through inspections.
+The first is before the drywall goes up, followed by a quality check by various inspectors, and a “final tour” prior to closing with customers, according to spokesperson Valerie Delenga.

-More typically, though, you’ll be asked to make your final inspection a day or two before the scheduled close.
+More typically, though, you’ll be asked to make your final inspection a day or two before the scheduled close on your new home.
 Afterwards, you will be given a list of the flaws — maybe a window that won’t open or a small crack in the drywall — which you and your builder find.

-Some of the items on this punch list will be repaired right away.
-But if not, waiting 15 to 20 working days to get them fixed is not unusual.
+Some of the items on this checklist will be repaired right away.
+However, don’t be alarmed if they can’t be fixed immediately.
+Due to the scheduling of crews, it’s not unusual to waiting approximately 15-20 working days to get them fixed.
 However, emergencies such as a plumbing leak that pose a safety or health problem or lead to further damage, should be taken care of right away.

 List Additional Problems

 You’ll also likely be asked to make a list of any problems you discover after you move in.
 Some builders ask for a list in 30 days, others at 60 or 90 days after you move in.
-Whatever the timing, don’t phone it in.
-Mail or email your list so your items won’t be lost in translation.
+Whatever the timing, it’s recommended that you don’t call your builder with the list.
+Instead, mail or email your checklist so that these issues won’t be lost in translation.
 Remember, the person answering the phone is not usually the one who handles call-backs.

 In addition, you may be asked to submit another list in the 11th month of your occupancy, before your builder’s one-year warranty on workmanship expires.
 By this time, your house should have stopping moving — settlement and shrinkage are the major causes of problems like nail pops or a creaky floorboard.